westpoint-robotics/usma_mavros/README.md

 ## Indoor Operations

 1. We recommend first starting with a tethered configuration (power and communications).
-A Linux computer can connect to the PX4 using a USB extension and FTDI adapter to the Telemetry 2 port on the PX4 as described [here](http://ardupilot.org/dev/docs/odroid-via-mavlink.html){:target="_blank"}.
+A Linux computer can connect to the PX4 using a USB extension and FTDI adapter to the Telemetry 2 port on the PX4 as described [here](http://ardupilot.org/dev/docs/odroid-via-mavlink.html target="_blank").
 For initial testing and configuration, it is possible to connect to the PX4's micro USB port.

 2. For general manual control, configure the PX4 using [QGroundControl](qgroundcontrol.org/) (download latest firmware, set up flight modes, etc).